jpierce42/rover/README.md

 ---
 ### Comments from Jen:

-App still in progress.
-Currently you'll see the following features implemented:

-- Basic app structure; models, views
-- Form to add an owner & dog
-- Image upload & thumbnail handling
-- Some styling

-Still in progress:

-- Display dog detail page in lightbox rather than new page
-- Search functionality
-- Styling
+App is now complete.
 Additionally, here are some Django-related questions I've come across as I learn about the framework.
 I assume these are pretty basic question with straightforward answers; as mentioned, I'm brand new to Django!
 Would be interested to hear the team's input on these.

 - How do you decide when to use ModelForms?
 Can you use a single form to edit two (or more) related models (e.g. dog and owner)?